phanumat/Documentation/smartapp-web-services-developers-guide/tutorial-part1.rst

 Let's start with the handler for GET requests to the ``/switches`` endpoint.
 When a GET request to the ``/switches`` endpoint is called, we want to return the display name, and the current switch value (e.g., on or off) for the configured switch.

-Our handler method returns a list of maps, which is then serialized by the SmartThings platform into JSON:
+Our handler method returns a list of maps, which is then serialized by the PEA HiVE platform into JSON:

 .. code-block:: groovy